-It has been a long-held supposition of many doctors and researchers that dental infections and gum disease play an important role in rheumatoid arthritis (RA) and the following recent research provides further validation of this type of infectious trigger.
+It has been a long-held supposition of many doctors and researchers that dental infections and gum disease play an important role in rheumatoid arthritis (RA) and the following recent research provides additional validation.

 Aggregatibacter actinomycetemcomitans-induced hypercitrullination links periodontal infection to autoimmunity in rheumatoid arthritis.
 Sci Transl Med.
 2016 Dec 14;8(369):369ra176.